Coös County, New Hampshire: Geography

-According to the U.S. Census Bureau, the county has a total area of 1830 sqmi, of which 1795 sqmi is land and 35 sqmi (1.9%) is water.
+According to the United States Census Bureau, the county has a total area of 1830 sqmi, of which 1795 sqmi is land and 35 sqmi (1.9%) is water.
 It is the largest county in New Hampshire by area, and borders both Vermont and Maine, as well as Canada.

 Much of its mountainous area is reserved as national forest, wilderness, state parks and other public areas; these encompass most of the northern portion of the White Mountains, including all the named summits of the Presidential Range (though one, Mt.
 Webster, lies about 200 ft from the county line).
 Mt.
 Washington's peak is the highest in the Northeast.
 The 162 mi Cohos Trail runs the length of the county.

 The principal state highways in Coös County are New Hampshire Route 16, which runs mostly parallel to the Maine state line and through the city of Berlin, and New Hampshire Route 26, which traverses the Great North Woods from Vermont Route 102 southeast to Maine Route 26 towards Portland.
-The two major US Highways are US Route 2, which roughly bisects the county from Lancaster to the Oxford County line, and US Route 3, which runs from Carroll in the south to the Pittsburg–Chartierville Border Crossing, where it continues as Quebec Route 257.
+The two major U.S. Highways are U.S. Route 2, which roughly bisects the county from Lancaster to the Oxford County line, and U.S. Route 3, which runs from Carroll in the south to the Pittsburg–Chartierville Border Crossing, where it continues as Quebec Route 257.

 Coös County is the least populated of all New Hampshire counties, and the only one with significant amounts of unincorporated land; over half of the municipal-like entities are unincorporated townships, gores, or grants, a rarity in New Hampshire, where nearly all of the land is incorporated as towns or cities.
-The population of these unincorporated territories is minuscule; collectively they account for less than 1% of the population of the county, with only three (Wentworth Location, Millsfield, and Dixville) reporting populations in the double digits for recent censuses.
+The population of these unincorporated territories is minuscule; collectively they account for less than 1% of the population of the county, with only three (Wentworth Location, Millsfield, and Cambridge) reporting populations in the double digits for recent censuses.
 Approximately 1/3 of the population lives in Berlin, the only city, most populous municipality, and economic hub.
 Lancaster serves as the county seat.